rpmiskin/git-graphviz/README.md

 Produce [Graphviz][1] graphs of your git repository history.

 Commits are grouped by branch name and labelled with:
-1) ref
+1. ref
-2) commit message
+2. commit message
-3) relative commit time
+3. relative commit time

-Any commits which are at the tip of a branch are highlighted in a different colour.
+Any commits which are a head and tag refs are each given a different style to ordinary commits.

 ![example image](./example.png "example graph")

 Usage
 -----
 To produce a dot file for the current repository:

 `git-graphiz > graph.dot`

 git-graphviz uses git log, and all command line arguments are passed to it.
 This means you can do things like:

 `git-graphviz --since="4 weeks"`

-To convert the dot file to a pdf file do use dot:
+To convert the dot file to a pdf file use dot:

 `dot -Tpdf -o graph.pdf graph.dot`

 Alternatively to create a png:

 `dot -Tpng -o graph.png graph.png`

 The output from git-graphviz can be piped directly into dot:

 `git-graphviz --since="4 weeks" | dot -Tpdf -o graph.pdf`

 Limitations